redhat-cip/software-factory/docs/auths.rst

 Redmine API key change
 """"""""""""""""""""""

-To change the Redmine API key, you need to edit /etc/software-factory/sfcreds.yaml and change the value of `creds_issues_tracker_api_key`.
+To change the Redmine API key, you need to edit /var/lib/software-factory/bootstrap-data/secrets.yaml and change the value of `redmine_api_key`.
 Then call `sfconfig.sh` to update the key.

 Local database access credencials